 I also donated a lot of toiletries, dishes, clothes, storage boxes, lamps, picture frames, and so many other things that we could definitely use in Germany, but were too much trouble or too expensive to ship.

 How We Worked Our Luggage and Shipment

 I am in several expat and immigrant Facebook groups and asked there about which company to use for shipping most of our things.
 They all recommended UPakWeShip.
 They specialise in international shipping.

 In the video, you can see how Kevin laid out a mock shipment in our basement and used our last four weeks to organize our things.
 He scheduled UPackWeShip to pick up our shipment four days before we left, which worked out perfectly for us.

 We Used Foot Lockers Instead of Suitcases

-A friend of mine, who is also a mom of four, had just moved to Scotland and she suggested that we use Sterilite Foot Lockers instead of suitcases.
+A friend of mine, who is also a mom of four, had just moved to Scotland, and she suggested that we use Sterilite Foot Lockers instead of suitcases.
 Suitcases are VERY expensive – $100-$400 EACH.
 We wanted to check two suitcases each on the airplane, which is 12 total for our family.
-Do the math on that and you’ll see, it’s crazy expensive for us to take 10 suitcases (we already have two large suitcases).
-Foot lockers are only $34-$45 and can be used as storage boxes in the attic or basement afterwards, so they’re a much more affordable option.
+Do the math on that, and you’ll see it’s crazy expensive for us to take 10 suitcases (we already have two large suitcases).
+Footlockers are only $34-$45 and can be used as storage boxes in the attic or basement afterward, so they’re a much more affordable option.